majek/puka/README.md

 Puka is asynchronous
 --------------------

-Puka by is fully asynchronous.
+Puka is fully asynchronous.
 Although, as you can see in example above, it can behave synchronously.
 That's especially useful for simple tasks when you don't want to introduce callbacks.